dina-web-nrm/mediaserver-module/README.md

 base url (default) : http://localhost:8080/MediaServerResteasy/

-Same class : posting to binary and posting to base64

 ## Test to post a binary-file from the interface (action='media/load')
 If all goes well: the server returns a UUID